jaw039/CulinaryInsights/README.md

 # CulinaryInsights
 **Authors**: Jackie Wang, Brandon Ng
 ## Project Overview
-We chose this dataset because we both not only have a passion for working out and staying fit, but as well as a passion for cooking and a strong interest in healthy eating.
-Analyzing this data allows us to discover new recipes to try in our own kitchen and to better understand the nutritional value and benefits of different foods.
-This knowledge can helps us make informed choices to support our fitness goals while still enjoying delicious and healthy meals.
+This is a data science project for DSC80 at UC San Diego.
+We decided to analyze this data as it allows us to discover new recipes to try in our own kitchen and better understand the nutritional value and benefits of different foods.
+This knowledge helps us make informed choices to support our fitness goals while still enjoying delicious and healthy meals.

 ---
-## Investigating Topic and Introduction
+## Topic and Introduction
+The dataset comprises detailed information from food.com, focusing on recipes submitted since 2008.
+This timeframe provides us with the most relevant and contemporary eating trends that reflect current nutritional awareness and preferences. **Our main goal of this project is to detrmine which recipes are healthy based on the nutritional facts** This goal is significant because understanding the nutritional value of meals can help individuals make informed choices about their diets, supporting their fitness and health goals.
+By analyzing the nutritional content, we can identify recipes that align with dietary guidelines and promote overall health.

 ### Introduction to the Datasets in this Study
-The first data set we are using contains the information of 83782 recipes from 2008 to 2018 on food.com, with 10 columns recording the following information:
+Recipes Dataset: The first data set we are using contains the information of 83,782 recipes from 2008 to 2018 on food.com, with the following relevant columns:

 |Column	                 |Description|
 |---                     |---        |